Pawsnfind/back-end/README.md

 create a .env file that includes the following:

+ * audience - provided in the Auth0 dashboard
+ * DATABASE_URL - local host ip address
+ * delete_url -  provided by image hosting service
+ * image_api_key - provided by image hosting service
+ * issuer - provided in the Auth0 dashboard
+ * jwksUri - provided in the Auth0 dashboard
+ * upload_url - provided by image hosting service
+ * stripe_secret - provided in the Stripe dashboard

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.